ShawMerlin/NES-Slotmaster/README.md

 - PCB uses a through hole design so this will be easier to solder for beginners.
 I great first project.
 - Can be used with the RF Shielding on the top and the bottom if desired, there is plenty of clearance.
 <Br>
-The 3D Model for this design was influenced by malleetech123 on thingiverse.
-Huge shoutout to him!!
+The 3D Model for this design was influenced by malleetech123 on Thingiverse.
+Huge shoutout to him!! <BR>
 A design using FPC Cables is in the works, it won't be as beginner friendly but will have less holes to solder.
 <Br>
 <Br>